opsone-ch/documentation/server/maintenance.rst

 All work is announced in advance through our `status site <http://opsstatus.ch/>`__.

-.. hint: Make sure there is no manual interaction required to start all required services
+.. hint:: Make sure there is no manual interaction required to start all required services

 Service Restarts
 ----------------